• Skip to primary navigation

 An overhead shot of Swedish Cheese Pie, with a slice cut, ready for serving.

-But wait!
-Gruyere is also an excellent substitute for it.
+But don’t worry if you cannot find it in your part of the world — Gruyere is an excellent substitute for it.

-IF YOU WANT MORE AUTHENTIC SWEDISH RECIPES, THEN YOU WILL LIKE THESE POSTS!
+FOR MORE AUTHENTIC SWEDISH RECIPES, CHECK OUT THESE POSTS!

 Ingredients